-Katelyn strives to deliver high-quality educational content to advisors in the financial services industry.
-She enjoys collaborating with all departments to showcase the thought leadership through the organization and leverage the knowledge and expertise of the Advicent team.
-Katelyn hopes to empower advisors with tools to boost their marketing efforts through content marketing and technology.
+With a background in content marketing, public relations, and social media management in a variety of industries, Katelyn strives to deliver high-quality educational content to advisors in the financial services industry and empower them with tools to boost their marketing efforts through content marketing and technology.

 Share and enjoy